 The living entity, thus taking another gross body, obtains a certain type of ear, eye, tongue, nose and sense of touch, which are grouped about the mind.
 He thus enjoys a particular set of sense objects.
 (15.9)

 Source: The 5 Noble Truths – by Paul Rodney Turner.
-OUT SOON

 Leave a Reply